Holiday Activities That Your Senior Can Participate In

-Consider going at times of day when you anticipate smaller crowds and more light, as this should make it easier for your senior to access the event with you.
+Consider going at times of day when you anticipate smaller crowds, as this should make it easier for your senior to access the event with you.

 The book A Cup of Christmas Tea was written by Tom Hegg.
 It’s actually long rhyming poem that truly encapsulates the spirit of the holidays.
 For a low-key gathering, make a pot of tea, set out some baked goods, and read and discuss this book together.

 Other great holiday books to read together with your senior and other family members include: